 According to Section 1.4 of Multilateral Instrument 52-110, a director is independent if he has no direct or indirect material relationship with the Corporation, which includes a relationship which could, in the view of the Board of Directors, reasonably interfere with the exercise of the director's independent judgment.
-After having examined the roles and relations between each director with respect to the Corporation, including those which may reasonably interfere with the exercise of the director's judgment, the Governance and Social Responsibility Committee and the Board of Directors have established that 64% of the Corporation's directors (7 out of 11) were independent at the date of this Circular.
+After having examined the roles and relations between each director with respect to the Corporation, including those which may reasonably interfere with the exercise of the director's judgment, the Governance and Social Responsibility Committee and the Board of Directors have established that 70% of the Corporation's directors (7 out of 10) were independent at the date of this Circular.
 The Corporation is proposing 10 nominees for election as directors at the next annual meeting, of which 70% are independent (7 out of 10).
 These independent directors have no interest in the Corporation or in the management thereof (otherwise than as a shareholder or holder of deferred share units), or any other relationship with them.
-Moreover, at least 70% of the directors have no interest or relationship with the interest in the Corporation of shareholder.
+Moreover, at least 70% of the directors have no interest or relationship with the significant shareholder and are thus considered independent with respect to such shareholder.
 The number of independent directors is also an equitable reflection of the interest in the Corporation of shareholders other than the significant shareholder.
 The independent directors are thus in a position to represent fairly all shareholders.
 The Governance and Social Responsibility Committee reviews, on an annual basis, the size and composition of the Board of Directors.
 After having examined the role and relationships of each of the directors, the Governance and Social Responsibility Committee has established that 70% of the proposed directors are independent of the Corporation, namely:

+Non-

-Director Independent Non- independent Reason why non-independent
+Director Independent independent Reason why non-independent

+Serge Boulanger Х

 Jacynthe Côté Х

 Nelson Gentiletti Х

-Yves Leduc x

-Isabelle Marcoux x Shareholder and Officer of Capinabel Inc. and an executive of the Corporation
+Isabelle Marcoux х Shareholder and Officer of Capinabel Inc. and an executive of the Corporation

 Nathalie Marcoux х Shareholder and Officer of Capinabel Inc.

-Pierre Marcoux х Shareholder and Officer of Capinabel Inc.
+Pierre Marcoux Х Shareholder and Officer of Capinabel Inc.

 Anna Martini Х

-Mario Plourde Х

-Jean Raymond Х

-Annie Thabet х